 Breathing Technique to Balance the Nadis

 A good breathing technique to help balance the main Nadis and identify an imbalance in the Sushumna Nadi is by doing some breathing exercises.
-This breathing exercise is very specific breathing where you alternate between the two nostrils as you inhale and exhale.
+This breathing exercise is a particular breathing where you alternate between the two nostrils as you inhale and exhale.
 You first want to take your right hand and place your thumb against the right nostril and index and middle finger against your forehead.
 You take a nice easy breath in through your left nostril, then exhale through the left nostril.
-Then release your thumb and press your ring finger against your left nostril, take a deep breath in through your right nostril, then exhale.
+Then release your thumb, press your ring finger against your left nostril, take a deep breath through your right nostril, and exhale.
 Continue this for ten breaths on each side—notice which side is easier to breathe on to know if you are balanced in your Nadis.

 Other ways to help balance the Nadis are by taking care of your overall health, whether eating well, exercising, or getting enough sleep.
 All of these can affect how well balanced your body is.
 An imbalanced body will become sick and weak.